trussworks/Engineering-Playbook/infrasec/good-infra.md

 ## The Twelve-Factor App

-Build infrastructure to support [the Twelve-Factor methodology](https://12factor.net/).
+Build infrastructure to support [⎋the Twelve-Factor methodology](https://12factor.net/).
 We should be architecting our delivery and deployment pipelines with this view and pushing back against changes the undermine this methodology.

 [^1]: There's no single strategy.
 Managing slow tests is complicated topic.
 You need to weigh the risks of getting slow feedback for each component to arrive at a place that feels comfortable.